drodriguez-dev/password-genie/README.md

 - [X] Implement the unit tests for the logic layer.
 - [X] Implement the console application.
 - [ ] Document the solution.
+- [ ] Ensure all classes are services and interfaces are registered.
+- [ ] Calculate the entropy of the generated passwords ( E=log2(S^l^) ).
 - [ ] Implement the CI pipeline (+ SonarQube)
 - [ ] Implement the web application (GitHub Pages).
 - [ ] Implement the CD pipeline (if necessary).

+# About the author
+I am a self-taught software developer with a passion for creating useful applications that help people with recurrent tasks that can be done by a machine.
+This project was inspired because I needed a way to generate secure passwords that were easy to remember and type.
+I've realized words are easier to remember than random characters, so I've decided to create a way to generate passwords using fictional words from a dictionary file.

+I hope you find this project useful and that it helps you.